AmitojSingh2021/Amitoj_Portfolio/README.md

-This portfolio includes my academic projects which i did while doing Graduate certificate in Business Analytics and Insights.
 In this portfolio, i tried to demonstrate my skills in python and MySQL coding.